Mindfulness Activities For Kids: Helpful Ways to Focus and Feel Calm

-In simple terms, mindfulness is all about noticing what’s happening right now.
-It’s about being calm and connected to your five senses: sight, touch, sound, smell, and taste.
-When life gets busy, your brain can sometimes get lost in worries.
+In simple terms, mindfulness is all about noticing what’s happening now.
+It’s about being calm and connected to your senses: sight, touch, sound, smell, and taste.
+When life gets busy, your brain can sometimes get lost.
 The TV, iPad, and phone can be pretty distracting, too.
 That’s why mindfulness activities are important for kids.
-Practicing mindfulness can help you focus and feel better.

 mindfulness activity for kids - smelling delicious food